-The "thresholds" for monitored parameters can be configured by standard means of Solarwinds portal.
-For example, if "Real Time Scanning" parameter doesn't contain "Turned_On" string the warning will be issued (see the screenshot above).
+The "thresholds" for monitored parameters can be configured by standard means of the Solarwinds portal.
+For example, if the "Real Time Scanning" parameter does not contain the "Turned_On" string, a warning is issued, as seen in the screenshot above.

-The administrator then will see it on Active Issues node of the portal.
+The administrator will then see it on the Active Issues node of the portal.

 Scenario 5: Reports